-- ➤ The New Zealand Curriculum with its Key Competencies and multiple Learning Areas. - The Massey High School Charter which recognises the importance of a school curriculum reflecting the unique character of the school.
+- The New Zealand Curriculum and Te Marautanga o Aotearoa with its Key Competencies and multiple Learning Areas. - The Massey High School Charter which recognises the importance of a school curriculum reflecting the unique character of the school.

 Year 9 students at Massey High School study a range of more than ten different subjects, which opens up a breadth of possible vocational pathways opportunities and study in later years.